natbrs/natbrs/README.md

 <h1> About me </h1>

-🌿 Hallo!
+🪴 Hallo!
+My name's Natan.

 Here I share a bit of my university activities and personal projects that I have been working on over time, some of them involving **web development** and **software development** and other content.

 Feel free to get to know a bit of what I do and follow me if you're interested.